 The performed studies showed that sharing between the radiolocation service and fixed, mobile services (except aeronautical mobile service) may, under certain conditions, be feasible in the 154-156 MHz frequency band.

-The European countries do not see any need for global or regional allocation under this agenda item.
-Nevertheless European countries accept the primary allocation of the frequency band 154-156 MHz to radiolocation service in some countries and propose the following:
+However, the European countries do not see any need for global or regional allocation under this agenda item and propose the following: NOC EUR/1.14/1

-MOD EUR/1.14/1

-ARTICLE 5

-Frequency allocations

-Section IV – Table of Frequency Allocations (See No. 2.1)

-148-223 MHz
+No change to Article 5 of the Radio Regulations under this agenda item.